scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The Control Service and its clients authenticate each other in accordance with their respective AS's certificate.
 Path segments are authenticated based on the certificates of the ASes that they refer to.
 The RECOMMENDED expiration time of a SCION AS certificate is between 3h and 3 days, although some deployments use up to 5 days.
 In comparison to these time scales, clock offsets in the order of minutes are immaterial.

-Each administrator of a SCION Control Service is responsible for maintaining coarse time synchronization with SCION routers within the AS, neighbor ASes control services, and endpoints within the AS.
+Each administrator of a SCION Control Service is responsible for maintaining coarse time synchronization with SCION routers within the AS, neighbor ASes Control Services, and endpoints within the AS.
 In typical deployments, clock deviations on the order of several minutes are acceptable.

 The specific methods used to achieve this synchronization are outside the scope of this document.
 Security considerations on time synchronization are discussed in [](#time-security).